rudiv/Achieve.Aspire/README.md

     // During Development, you can either use the emulator (suggest using the Aspire.Hosting.Azure.CosmosDB package), or
     // provision it in the cloud with development defaults (public access, serverless, etc).
     if (builder.ExecutionContext.IsRunMode) {
-        ac.Resource.WithDevelopmentDefaults();
+        acc.Resource.WithDevelopmentDefaults();
-        ac.WithDevelopmentGlobalAccess(); // Adds your local principal to have access to everything in the account }
+        acc.WithDevelopmentGlobalAccess(); // Adds your local principal to have access to everything in the account }
     var db = acc.AddDatabase("db");
     var cn = db.AddContainer("cn", cn =>